Skip to main content

 • Don't let diagnostic quibbles delay replacement of K+ if needed as low [K+] can be life-threatening ( & may be worsened by treatment!)

-This page titled 7.7: Assessment is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Kerry Brandis via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.7: Assessment is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Kerry Brandis via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?